Survival analysis: Non-parametric estimation

 The Kaplan–Meier estimator can be used to estimate the survival function.
 The Nelson–Aalen estimator can be used to provide a non-parametric estimate of the cumulative hazard rate function.
 These estimators require lifetime data.
 Periodic case (cohort) and death (and recovery) counts are statistically sufficient to make nonparametric maximum likelihood and least squares estimates of survival functions, without lifetime data.

 Discrete-time survival models

 While many parametric models assume a continuous-time, discrete-time survival models can be mapped to a binary classification problem.
 In a discrete-time survival model the survival period is artificially resampled in intervals where for each interval a binary target indicator is recorded if the event takes place in a certain time horizon.
 If a binary classifier (potentially enhanced with a different likelihood to take more structure of the problem into account) is calibrated, then the classifier score is the hazard function (i.e. the conditional probability of failure).

 Description of the transformation of continuous-time survival data to discrete-time survival data.
 Individual 4 is censored and for individual 5 the event happens outside the observation window 5.

 Discrete-time survival models are connected to empirical likelihood.

+Distributional Regression

+Instead of performing the time-discretization and bringing the data in this long-format, an alternative way is to perform distributional regression over the binned time-axis.
+This approach can leverage prior data fitted networks (tabular foundation models) to work with small data sets already.